haoboatlab/OceanLight.jl/docs/src/QuickStart/Center.md

 Once the simulation is over, the downwelling irradiance field $I(x,y,z)$ is stored in variable `ed`.
 To export the data, the build-in function `OceanLight.exported` export data and its statistical information in to `.h5` format, depended on the path given by user.

 The result downwelling irradiance field $I(x,y,z)$ is in 3 dimension tensor, where the first two dimensions represent horizontal field, and the last represents the vertical field or depth.
 The first few depth layer represents the air phase, hence $I(x,y,z)$ is zeros, depending on how many layer specified as air phases `ztop`.
 To visualize using `Plots` julia package, users can try the example code below.

+First, the irradiance field $I(x,y,z)$ is normalized by its maximum value $I_{0}$.
+To prevent undefined values `NaN` during logarithmic scaling, all zero-valued grid points are replaced with its minimum value.

 ```@example Center
 max_val, max_loc = findmax(ed)